vipulnaik/diet-exercise-health/profile-information/health-profile.md

     (aspirationally about 30 to 45 minutes) after the completion of each meal, so I floss twice a day and rinse twice a day.
-I use an interdental brush for flossing for one meal per day and a floss pick for flossing for the other meal.
+I use an interdental brush for flossing for one meal per day and a floss pick (with handle) for flossing for the other meal.
 When using the interdental brush, I floss before rinsing, whereas when using the floss pick, I rinse before flossing.
-For rinsing, I use saltwater; I don't use a mouthwash.
+For rinsing, I use saltwater;
+    I don't use a mouthwash.

-* Additionally, I execute the [dental self-exam checklist](../checklists/dental-self-exam-checklist.md) every 2 to 4
+* I execute the [dental self-exam checklist](../checklists/dental-self-exam-checklist.md) every 2 to 4
   months and also try to execute it before and after each dental cleaning, time permitting.
 The execution log is [here](../logs/dental-self-exam-checklist-log.md).

+* I execute some parts of the dental self-exam checklist in isolation more frequently:

+  * I try to do an intra-oral mirror check of the back teeth about once a week, though in practice it can be once every 1 to 2 weeks.

+  * I try to do floss pick pressure testing (where I press a floss pick moderately hard against each interdental gap) once every 3 to 4 weeks, since this is one part of the dental self-exam checklist that seems good at flagging the development of issues in the interdental gaps.

+  * I try to do a "squeaky clean teeth" test where I rub my finger against the teeth to see if they make a squeaky sound.
+This helps provide another layer of confirmation of the cleanliness of teeth beyond visual inspection.

 Some historical information: